usebedrock/bedrock/README.md

 <img src="http://f.cl.ly/items/413y2M3N1w231a3o3X09/bedrock-icon.png" width="250">

 Bedrock is a static site generator to easily make HTML prototypes.

-## Features

-* Automatic index of pages
-* Style guide that gets generated from a set of files
-* Automatic color documentation based on SCSS file
-* Icon font compilation

-## Choices

-* Jade as a template language
-* Freedom of SCSS framework
+For more information, please check out <a href="http://bedrock.mono.company/">the Bedrock homepage</a>.

 ## Installation and usage